-- With rigorous training, the assessment team was able to reach reliability for category 2 items. - We examined for differences in scores for the group size/ratio item when using enrollment data (i.e., current scoring criteria versus staff and children present during the observation period).
-The latter calculation shows acceptable score distribution and stronger correlations with caregiving behavior.
-We therefore recommend adjusting the scoring criteria for this item. - Many category 2 items currently rely on frequency counts of behaviors to produce ratings.
-The study was able to identify alternate scoring that results in greater reliability for these items.
+For instance, without training to reliability, assessors are likely to differ in their interpretation of whether or not and how many times a specific behavior is present during an observation.
+The study was able to identify alternate scoring that results in reduced ceiling effects and greater reliability for these items.
 The alternate method scores items based on the caregiver's style (a global rating of the quality and consistency of caregiving behaviors throughout the observation, offset by neutral and harsh negative behaviors) across different settings (e.g., meal time, structured or unstructured activities, and equal engagement with children).
 We therefore recommend revising the scoring of frequency-based items to align with the alternate scoring criteria.